MarvinBost/easy-setup/README.md

 ## Commands

-For now, the only command available is `Easy Setup: Create a new project`.
+For now, the only command available is `Project Launchpad: Create a new project`.

 ## How to use

 1. Open the command palette by pressing `Ctrl + Shift + P`.
-2. Type `Easy Setup: Create a new project` and press `Enter`.
+2. Type `Project Launchpad: Create a new project` and press `Enter`.
 3. Select the project type you want to create.
 4. Enter the project name.
 5. Wait for the project to be created.